bufbuild/protobuf-es/docs/runtime_api.md

 ### `toBinary`

-The `toBinary` function accepts an options object which can be used to customize the serialization behavior.
+The `toBinary` method accepts an options object which can be used to customize the serialization behavior.
 Supported options are:

 - `writeUnknownFields?: boolean`<br/>